cmb347827/room-homepage-master/README.md

 - I used the W3 carousel pattern , the html pattern, for the carousel.
 - I added two bonus features: The left/right arrow button , is to be minimum 140px wide, then it fits between the right edge of the carousel image and the left edge of the light image.
 If a user resizes the screen the button will resize to it remains that relative width.
 It will grow/shrink to fit it.
 I used JS to add this feature.Also, when the user clicks the left/right carousel button, the image will load in an animation.
 I used SCSS/CSS for this.
 - Then when I submitted the project I got this error:"Attribute "width" not allowed on element "source" at this point" , I got the same error for the source height attribute.
 I remember seeing these attributes add to `<source>` in so many tutorials (link 5), that I went to the HTML standard site (see link 3), and saw the same thing mentioned, width/height in `<source>` element.
 See also (link 4).
 I removed the width/height attribute for the first `.carousel-item` .
 And applied `srcset="./images/desktop-image-hero-1.jpg  840w"`  with the width specified, and `sizes="40vw"` with a viewport width specified , the amount of space the image should occupy in desktop view.
 I had to adjust the height for the left/right arrow button , this was partly done in the `carousel.scss` file (went from `height='80'` to `height='30'`) and partly in the js file (line 40, went from -85 to -35 ).
 This worked, up to a point.
 I felt frustrated, with trying to make this work and decided to validate my code at https://validator.w3.org/.
 My code validated on 3/21/2025.
 All green.
 So it seems strange.
 For a final test, I checked out 'can I use' (see link 6).
 It was all green for all recent brouwsers (I entered source width).
 So I decided in the end to go with removing the height attribute , and added some code in the scss file (from line 236), and keeping the width attribute, and changed the button code in my js/scss files back to what it was.
+- I validated the CSS file at 'https://jigsaw.w3.org/css-validator/#validate_by_upload' on 10/27/25 and 'Congratulations!
+No Error Found.'
+  I validated the html file at 'https://validator.w3.org/#validate_by_upload' on 10/27/25 and 'Document checking completed.
+No errors or warnings to show This document validates as CSS level 3 + SVG !' .
+  Finally , I did a Lighthouse report check on 10/27/25 and this was the result for mobile:
+  100 in performance,100 in accessibility, 92 in best practices, and 100 in seo.
+  and for desktop:  100 in performance , 100 in accessibility, 96 in best practices and 100 in seo.

+  I wasted too much time trying to get a 'perfect' or better score at frontendmentor reports, and just in general, but as this is a learning experience, I will inevitably make mistakes and keep learning anyway.
+Compared to my newbie projects I'm sure there's a decent improvement.

 ### Continued development

 - Daily tutorials and projects in HTML5, CSS3, Javascript, Bootstrap, Sass/SCSS.
 For now, in time I will go re-learn React ect.